In This Article

 Hydroxyzine Pamoate is in a class of medicines called antihistamines.
 It's a first-generation antihistamine.
 It has weak sedative, anticholinergic, and antiemetic properties.

 The drug sells under the brand names Atarax and Vistaril.
 It’s available in the following forms:

 Hydroxyzine blocks the action of histamine.
 This is a substance in the body that leads to allergic symptoms.
 It also decreases activity in the central nervous system (CNS).

-The medication is also used along with other medicines in adults and children for sedation before and after general anesthesia for surgery.
+The medication is also used with other medicines for sedation before and after general anesthesia for surgery.
 It depresses the central nervous system (CNS).

 Usually, Hydroxyzine is taken three or four times a day.
 Follow the directions on the prescription label correctly.
 Ask your doctor or a healthcare professional to explain any parts of the treatment you do not understand.

 Don’t consume more or less Hydroxyzine or take it more often than prescribed by your doctor.
 If you take Hydroxyzine by suspension, shake it well before use to mix the solution evenly.

 Here are some tips and advice to avoid consuming too much of the drug: